Lucky you. A security questionnaire with 467 questions just landed in your inbox and it’s due in two weeks.

 When you’re searching for an RFP response solution to help you streamline the security questionnaire process, having a few key features will make a difference in productivity improvements.

-“Our immediate instinct with SIG questionnaires was that the Excels were too macro-heavy.
+“Our immediate instinct with Security Questionnaires was that the Excels were too macro-heavy.
 It was going to be a huge challenge for us to solve.
 But, like so many of our clients, we’ve gone through this pain enough and we figured we might as well solve it.
 RFPIO’s advanced security questionnaire functionality makes the response process much easier for teams.” – A.J.
 Sunder, CIO at RFPIO

 Security Questionnaire Features to Look for in RFP Software